 There’s no doubt that at stages the employee might struggle, or feel a bit lost, so it’s important to keep the avenue of communication open throughout.
 In fact, one of the more common reasons employees fall behind in performance is a lack of understanding or confidence in what they’re supposed to be doing.

-You should be checking in regularly, asking how they are getting on, whether feel comfortable with the tasks they’ve been set.
+Throughout the set time period for the PIP, make sure your employee knows what is expected and feels comfortable with the tasks they’ve been set.
 At the very least, this will cement in your mind whether the employee is competent enough to do their job.
-Being on hand to help and offer encouragement will both keep the employee on track, as well as demonstrating that they have your support.
+Being on hand to help and offering encouragement will both keep the employee on track, and demonstrate that they have your support.

-Once the performance plan has been completed (or not), you should call a review meeting, where the employees supervisor and you sit down to discuss its successes and failings.
+Once the performance plan has been completed (or not), you should call a review meeting, where the manager and employee sit down to discuss its successes and failings.
 This shouldn’t just be a conversation about the performance of the individual but also the effectiveness of the plan itself.
 Did it function the way you had expected?
 If not, why?
 What could you do next time to improve your PIP protocol?

 This is a chance for you to grow as much as the employee, so treat it as such and take a moment to be reflective.

-With regards to the employee, you should review their performance holistically, overall did they improve to a standard you are happy with?
+Regarding the employee, you should review their performance holistically: did they improve to a standard you are happy with?
 Being too critical of certain aspects, while ignoring some of the bigger successes is a futile way to appraise an employee.
-Humans work in a rhythm of peaks and troughs So try and judge their improvement cumulatively.
+Humans work in a rhythm of peaks and troughs, so try and judge their improvement cumulatively.